dorayguo/dorayguo.github.io/posts/test.md

 date: '22 Dec 2022'
 excerpt: 'Reflection: The End of 2022'
 cover_image: '/images/posts/IMG-1010.jpg'
-image_caption: 'Photo taken on a road adventure with a friend.'
+image_caption: 'Photo taken on a road adventure with a friend inn Ann Arbor, MI.'
 alt_text: 'Picture of a suburban road during a sunset'
 ---
 # Heading one